IronShield-Tech/IronShield/STRUCTURE.md

 ### 2. WASM Module (`ironshield-wasm`)

-The WebAssembly module exposes the core functionality to the browser:
+The WebAssembly module exposes the core functionalities to the browser:

 - Provides JavaScript bindings to the core library
 - Handles serialization/deserialization for JS interop